-I am an epidemiologist and post-doctoral research fellow at the University of Newcastle.
-My areas of expertise include surveillance, evaluation, emerging infectious diseases, public health emergency planning, and outbreak detection and response.
+I am an epidemiology consultant and conjoint senior lecturer at the University of Newcastle.
+My areas of expertise include pandemic planning, surveillance, evaluation, emerging infectious diseases, public health emergency planning, and outbreak detection and response.

 Public health emergency